[Updated May 2021]

 Sure, young adults continue to report using Facebook at high rates, but older adults are joining in increasing numbers.

-The average U.S. user spends more than 1 hour a day on social media8
+The average U.S. adult user spends more than 1 hour a day on social media

 By posting original content you create yourself (stories and photos of your business, services and products) and sharing curated content (posts you share from relevant and popular sources), you can build a relationship with your customers, gain their trust, and build credibility.
 And you can reach more of your customers with targeted ads on the social sites they’re using most.